CheshtaK/bookface/README.md

 ## Contributing

 If you wish to contribute a change to any of the existing plugins in this repo, please review our [contribution guide](https://github.com/CheshtaK/bookface/blob/master/.github/CONTRIBUTING.md), and send a [pull request](https://github.com/CheshtaK/bookface/pulls).

+## License
+Distributed under the GPL-3.0 License .
+See `LICENSE` for more information.